algolia/talksearch/src/what-is-talksearch.md

 a different index, that can then be queried directly from the front-end, directly into your website.
 That's where TalkSearch.js comes into play.

-_Note that the [crawler code][1] is entirely open-source.
+_Note that the [scraper code][1] is entirely open-source.
 You can run it on your own if you'd like._

 ## TalkSearch.js

-TalkSearch.js is the front-end counterpart of the crawler.
+TalkSearch.js is the front-end counterpart of the scraper.
 Now that all the data is in an Algolia index, the job of TalkSearch.js is to help you display it in your website.